-Braemar Property Value Report: November-December 2021 (Carriage Series)
+Braemar Property Value Report: March-April 2023 (Carriage Series)

-The New Year for this Braemar Real Estate Agent means getting a chance to wrap up 2021 with my Braemar Property Value Reports.
-Today I am bringing you the latest on Carriage homes in neighborhood.
-Braemar Carriage homes are characterized by the lack of an attached garage.
+That’s probbably more information than you expected in the open of this Braemar Property Value Report, focused on Carriage homes in our neighborhood.
+This edition looks back to the Carriage home sales from March and April.
+Carriage homes, I should clarify, are small to mid-sized detached homes characterized by the lack of an attached garage.
 When these homes have a garage, it is detached and sits in back of the home, accessed by a private driveway off of the street, or off of a shared alley in the back of the home.
 The floor plans, from smallest to largest, are: Maplewood, Norwood, Oakdale and Parkdale.

-In the last two months of 2021, there were two Braemar Carriage homes that sold.
+During the months of March and April there were two Carriage homes that sold in Braemar.
 The details of those sales are listed below:

 In the most recent sales, one was the largest Carriage home floor plan available with a two car garage.
 The other was second to the smallest Carriage home floor plan with no garage.
 Each had a fully finished basement, but the larger was the only one with a basement exit.
 Neither gave seller subsidy (closing cost help to buyer) and they were both under contract in less than one week.
 Of course, they each sold well above their list prices.